 In connection with Regeneron's agreement to collaborate with Sumitomo Pharmaceuticals in the research and development of BDNF in Japan, Sumitomo Pharmaceuticals paid the Company \$25.0 million through December 1997.
 The Company also received research progress payments from Sumitomo Pharmaceuticals of \$5.0 million (reduced by \$0.5 million of Japanese withholding tax) in August 1998 and \$3.0 million (reduced by \$0.3 million of Japanese withholding tax) in April 2000.
-In addition, Sumitomo Pharmaceuticals has paid the Company \$27.6 million through March 31, 2000 in connection with supplying BDNF for preclinical and clinical use.
+In addition, Sumitomo Pharmaceuticals has paid the Company \$27.7 million through September 30, 2000 in connection with supplying BDNF for preclinical and clinical use.
 Regeneron did not supply any BDNF to Sumitomo Pharmaceuticals in 1999.
 During the fourth quarter of 1999, Regeneron commenced production of BDNF and began capitalizing manufacturing costs into inventory.
-The Company expects to resume supplying BDNF to Sumitomo Pharmaceuticals for clinical use in 2000.
+The Company expects to resume supplying BDNF to Sumitomo Pharmaceuticals for clinical use in late 2000 or 2001.

-The Company's activities relating to BDNF and NT-3, as agreed upon by Amgen and Regeneron, are being reimbursed by Amgen-Regeneron Partners, and the Company recognizes such reimbursement as revenue.
+The Company's activities relating to BDNF and NT-3, as agreed upon by Amgen and Regeneron, are being compensated by Amgen-Regeneron Partners for services rendered, and the Company recognizes such amounts as revenue.
 The funding of Amgen-Regeneron Partners is through capital contributions from Amgen and Regeneron, who must make equal payments in order to maintain equal ownership and equal sharing of any profits or losses from the partnership.
-The Company has made capital contributions totaling \$52.7 million to Amgen-Regeneron Partners from the partnership's inception in June 1993 through March 31, 2000.
+The Company has made capital contributions totaling \$54.7 million to Amgen-Regeneron Partners from the partnership's inception in June 1993 through September 30, 2000.
 These contributions could increase or decrease, depending upon (among other things) the nature and cost of BDNF and NT-3 studies that Amgen-Regeneron Partners may conduct and the outcomes of those studies.

-From its inception in January 1988 through March 31, 2000, the Company invested approximately \$68.3 million in property, plant, and equipment.
-This includes \$17.3 million to acquire and renovate the Rensselaer facility and an additional \$14.1 million to complete construction at the facility pursuant to the Merck manufacturing agreement.
+From its inception in January 1988 through September 30, 2000, the Company invested approximately \$72.3 million in property, plant, and equipment.
+This includes \$18.5 million to acquire and renovate the Rensselaer facility and an additional \$14.1 million to complete construction at the facility pursuant to the Merck manufacturing agreement.
 In connection with the purchase and initial renovation of the Rensselaer facility, the Company obtained financing of \$2.0 million from the New York State Urban Development Corporation, of which \$1.6 million is outstanding.
 Under the terms of this UDC financing, the Company is not permitted to declare or pay dividends on its equity securities.

 The Company expects that expenses related to the filing, prosecution, defense, and enforcement of patent and other intellectual property claims will continue to be substantial as a result of patent filings and prosecutions in the United States and foreign countries.
-The Company is currently involved in interference proceedings in the Patent and Trademark Office between Regeneron's patent applications and patents relating to CNTF issued to Synergen, Inc. Amgen acquired all outstanding shares of Synergen in 1994.
-In March 1998, the Company and Amgen entered into a covenant not to sue each other which, among other things, provided a simple mechanism for resolving their patent interference and related patent proceedings relating to CNTF and AXOKINE without protracted litigation.
-The Company also granted Amgen a license to use CNTF and second generation CNTFs other than AXOKINE to treat retinal degenerative conditions.
-Regeneron will not pay royalties or make other payments to the other party in consideration of this agreement.
+On September 22, 2000, Immunex Corporation filed a request with the European Patent Office seeking the declaration of an Opposition regarding the scope of Regeneron's European patent relating to Cytokine Traps.
+Although the Company plans to defend the patent diligently, Regeneron cannot predict whether the scope of the patent will be affected in the future should an Opposition be declared.
+The Company also is currently involved in interference proceedings in the U.S. Patent and Trademark Office between Regeneron's patent applications and patent relating to CNTF issued to Synergen, Inc. Amgen acquired all outstanding shares of Synergen in 1994.
+To help expedite these interference proceedings, on